hackffm/actioncam/README.md

 # actioncam

-some python code arround opencv to use a webcam for action detection
+some python code arround opencv to use a webcam for action and object detection

+## Objects

+Aruco Code is supported

 ## currently implemented features
     - recording